The American Embassy

-The American Embassy is an American drama series that aired on Fox from March to April 2002.
-The series was created by James D. Parriott, and executive produced by Danny DeVito.
+The American Embassy is an American drama television series that aired on Fox from March 11 to April 1, 2002.
+The series was executive produced by James D. Parriott and Danny DeVito and produced by Jersey Television and 20th Century Fox Television.

 Synopsis

 The series follows the personal and professional life of Emma Brody (played by Arija Bareikis), a young woman from the United States who entered the U.S. Foreign Service to get away from her dysfunctional life in Toledo, Ohio.
 Assigned to the U.S. Embassy in London as a vice consul, she is faced with new dilemmas that arise out of the challenging work of a Foreign Service Officer, as well as the personal issues that caused her to seek out the job in the first place.

 The show was broadcast in 2002 and touched on many sensitive issues regarding terrorism and post-9/11 American foreign policy.
 One episode was dedicated to the effects of racial profiling in which British and American personnel investigate a London mosque.
 Another episode touched on the effects of terrorist attacks after the embassy is hit by a car bomb.
-Lighter story lines focused on Brody's relationship with her London roommate, her younger sister in America, CIA agent Doug Roach, and Brody's budding romance with a British Lord.
+Lighter storylines focused on Brody's relationship with her London roommate, her younger sister in America, CIA agent Doug Roach, and Brody's budding romance with a British Lord.